Hazel's

 time with other family members

-I’m step-mum to Kien, Robin, Conner & Alfie and a devoted auntie to Kyle, Katie and Oliver-Lee and have two cats – Cookie and Dexter.
-My hobbies are crafting, reading (fiction by Danielle Steele, Lesley Pearse and Virginia Andrews being favourites), cooking, playing board games with the family and sometimes a bit of gaming.
+I’m step-mum to Kien, Robin, Conner & Alfie and a devoted auntie to Kyle, Katie, Oliver-Lee and Scarlett-Rose.
+I have two cats – Yoda and Dexter.
+My hobbies are crafting, reading (fiction by Danielle Steele, Lesley Pearse and Emily McIntire being favourites), cooking, playing board games with the family and sometimes a bit of gaming.
+My favorite TV shows are Bones, Game of Thrones and Yellowstone.

 Thanks for reading my story.